rahonalab/icinga2-docker/README.md

 to remove all the containers.

-## Volume Reference
+## Persistent volume

-Directives in docker-compose.yaml create a series of directories in the ${FIRSTNAME}/ directory located into icinga2-docker directory; this ensures the portability of configuration and data through different versions of containers.
+Directives in docker-compose.yaml create a series of named volumes, which are referred as directories in ${FIRSTNAME}/ (see below for variable reference); this ensures the portability of configuration and data through different versions of containers.

 In order to work in a full clean environment, just remove the ${FIRSTNAME}/ (or just parts of it) before running new containers.